krunch3r76/gc__listoffers/README.md

 see offer details via the contextual menu system!

 ## what is an app key?
-an app key is what requestors use to run requests. to find and set your app key before running gc__listoffers:
+an app key is what requestors use to run requests. to find and set your app key before running gc__listoffers and looking up the pertinent name:
 ```bash
 $ yagna app-key list --json
 {